Photo credit: Leah Margulies

 Malaka Gharib is a journalist, cartoonist and graphic novelist.

 Her comics and zines are archived at the Smithsonian Institution, the New York Public Library, the Arab American Museum and Barnard College’s Zine Library.
-Her art and writing has been exhibited at the Fantagraphics Books, the National Museum of Women in the Arts, Harvard Radcliffe Institute and Vanderbilt Fine Arts Gallery.
+Her art and writing have been exhibited at the Fantagraphics Books, the National Museum of Women in the Arts, Harvard Radcliffe Institute and Vanderbilt Fine Arts Gallery.

 She has spoken at the Filipino American International Book Festival, the Emirates Literature Festival, The Muse and the Marketplace, Unbound Book Festival, the Massachusetts Independent Comics Festival, Short Run Comix Festival and The Small Press Expo.
+She has led zine workshops at institutions such as Weill Cornell Medicine, Vanderbilt University, University of California, Riverside, San Diego State University, George Washington University and more.

 To arrange a speaking engagement: